 Among the strong lineup:

-, starring Patrick Stewart as an aging Juilliard dance professor who is ostensibly being interviewed by a woman for a dissertation she’s writing about dance. (“Witty and suspenseful at the same time," says Lawson.)
-Writer/director Stephen Belber
+Match, starring Patrick Stewart as an aging Juilliard dance professor who is ostensibly being interviewed by a woman for a dissertation she’s writing about dance. (“Witty and suspenseful at the same time,” says Lawson.)
+Writer/director Stephen Belber will be present.

 Like Sunday, Like Rain